The Sacrificial System After Christ's Return

 A person cannot earn salvation or eternal life, because it is a gift (Rom.6:23).
 However, God the Father has set forth a number of terms and conditions that must be complied with before he will bestow the gift of eternal life.

 Many times people give gifts to others with terms and conditions that must be fulfilled before the person can actually receive the gift.
 One of the terms and conditions that must be complied with before the Father will grant the gift of eternal life is repentance.
-See our study papers concerning true repentance and baptism.

 Repentance and Conversion